 - You must meet all deadlines for filing your final project, thesis, dissertation, or other capstone experience.

 When you complete the application for graduation, you have the ability to indicate whether or not you are planning to attend the Commencement Ceremony, and to order the appropriate cap, gown, and hood.

-All students who earned a degree in summer 2017 or will earn a degree in fall 2017 are invited to participate.
+All students who earned a degree in summer 2019 or are earning a degree in fall 2019 are invited to participate.

 The University Commencement Page has information for graduates, families and guests, and ordering cap, gown, hood and announcements.

 Tickets are not required for either ceremony.
 Ceremonies generally last about 2 ½ hours.

 International Guests: If you have relatives outside the U.S. who plan to attend the commencement ceremony, advise them to apply for the appropriate visitor visa or have the appropriate documents for entering the U.S. on a temporary basis.
 The necessary documentation and length of time it may take to obtain varies by country.
 For more information, refer to the U.S. Department of State's travel information website.